- Solid at room temperature

 not a result of high saturated fat intakes as once widely believed

-issues such high Linoleic
+issues including, but not limited to high Linoleic

 - misunderstandings of saturated fats have been attributed